Maine Revenue Services logo

 • Emergency Food Assistance Program Fund.

-These amounts are overpayments of tax and must still be reported to you on Form 1099-G. The fact that you used the refund to pay use tax, to purchase park passes or to make voluntary contributions doesn't change the fact that you had an overpayment for the year on your tax return.
-Even though you may not have actually received a refund, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund.
+These amounts are considered to have been paid from the overpayment of tax and must be reported on Form 1099-G. The fact that a refund was used to pay these amounts does not change the fact that there was an overpayment for the year.
+The overpayment is subject to the same federal reporting requirements as a refund.

 Back to top

-Refundable child care credit amounts are not included in Box 2 on the Form 1099-G. The refundable credit is generally not an overpayment of tax; for example, child care payments used to qualify for the refundable child care credit are not used to reduce income on the federal return.
+Child care payments used to qualify for the refundable child care credit are not used to reduce income on the federal return.
+The refundable credit is generally not an overpayment of tax.

 Back to top

-14. I received a refundable property tax fairness credit last year.
-Is this amount included on my Form 1099-G?
+14. I received a refundable property tax fairness credit (PTFC) last year.
+Is this amount included on Form 1099-G?

 Back to top